lowweihong/lowweihong.github.io/index.md

 ---
-title: 'Rafael Cartenet'
+title: 'Low Wei Hong'
 layout: single
 author_profile: true
-excerpt: 'Data Engineer based in Shanghai.
+excerpt: 'Data Scientist based in Singapore.
 Looking for new career opportunities.'
 header:
-  overlay_image: /images/paris.jpg
+  overlay_image: # /images/paris.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---